 Welcome RSO Advisors!

+- Advisors are a key role in any student organization.
+The advisor recognizes and supports participation in student organizations for its contributions to the educational and personal development of students.
 Advisors are an integral part of every student organization at The University of Texas at El Paso; no organization can officially register with the Student Engagement & Leadership Center without one.

 In order to best serve students and get the most out of the experience, it is important that advisors fully understand our role and are aware of the many ways in which we can encourage student development.
 It is important to think of every encounter with students as a learning opportunity, and how those encounters are shaped will depend on personal factors, such as advising style and relationship-building techniques.